ilovemaltesers/groupomania/README.md

 cd server
 npm install

-3. Set Up the PostgreSQL Database
+# Set Up the PostgreSQL Database

 Create a New Database:
 Open PostgreSQL and create a new database to store the application's data.
 Restore the Database from Backup:
 In the root of the project, there is an SQL folder containing a SQL dump file.
-Use this file to populate your database with initial data:
+Use this file to populate your database.
 Open PostgreSQL.
 Restore the newly created database by selecting the SQL file from the SQL folder in the project.

-4. Configure Environment Variables
+# Configure Environment Variables

 To connect the application to your database and specify other configurations, create .env files in both the server and client directories.

 Server .env File
 Navigate to the server folder and create a new .env file with the following details:

-# Server port configuration
+Server port configuration

 PORT=3000 # Change to your preferred port, e.g., 3000